webplatform/docs/Styling_forms/index.md

 == Introduction ==

-The [http://www.w3.org/wiki/HTML_forms_-_the_basics HTML forms article] introduced you to the basics of form creation and styling.
+The [[guides/html forms basics|HTML forms basics]] article introduced you to the basics of form creation and styling.
 This article of the [http://www.w3.org/wiki/Web_Standards_Curriculum Web Standards Curriculum] carries on where that left off, providing more details about form elements and styles, and how forms are included in real-world Web application designs.

 Note that the [http://dev.opera.com/articles/view/34-styling-forms/styling_forms_code.zip sample code is all available for download] so you can play with it on your local machine.
 In addition, there are links to the examples files running live at appropriate points during the article.